opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Aliases

-Shows the filter and routing information for aliases configured on each index.
+Shows the mapping of aliases to indices, plus routing and filtering information.

 ```json
 GET _cat/aliases?v